-Decorative stamped binding, also known as gold tooling, is the process of decorating the spine and covers of a book with gold leaf.
-This type of binding was popular in the 18th and 19th centuries, and is still used today on occasion.
+Gold tooling (decorative stamped binding), or gold tooling, involves embellishing the spine and covers of books with gold leaf decorations.
+Popular in the 18th and 19th centuries, this form of bookbinding remains used today on occasion.

-Gold tooling is a painstaking and delicate process.
-First, the spine and covers of the book are covered with a thin layer of gold leaf.
-Next, a design is stamped into the gold leaf using a variety of tools.
-The gold is then burnished, and the excess is brushed away.
+Gold tooling is a time-consuming and complex process.
+First, the spine and covers of a book are covered in a thin layer of gold leaf before using various tools to stamp designs into it.
+Finally, excess gold is burned before brushing away the excess.

-The end result is a beautiful and luxurious-looking book that will stand out on any bookshelf.
-Gold tooling is often used on bibles, prayer books, and other religious texts, as well as on books that are meant to be displayed rather than read.
+Gold tooling creates a beautiful and luxurious-looking book that stands out on any bookshelf.
+Gold tooling is often used on Bibles, prayer books, and religious texts but is also commonly found on decorative books that will stand out on shelves rather than be read directly.

-As for tools, you’ll need a variety of stamps, a burnisher, and a soft cloth.
-The stamps can be purchased online or at most craft stores.
-The burnisher is a tool used to smooth and shine the gold leaf.
-You can find burnishers at most art supply stores.
+As for tools, you will require various stamps, a burnisher, and soft cloth.
+Logos can be purchased online or at most craft stores; burnishers can be found at most art supply stores.